10 Best Google Docs Alternatives & Competitors 2023

 Instead of forcing you to compromise, we’re here to help you find the best Google Docs alternatives.

-In this article, we’ll go over why you need an alternative to Google Docs and highlight the five best tools you can use today.
+In this article, we’ll go over why you need an alternative to Google Docs and highlight the ten best tools you can use today.

 Let’s document some alternatives. 📝

-Since Google Docs isn’t really the best document collaboration tool, here are five excellent alternatives:
+Since Google Docs isn’t really the best document collaboration tool, here are ten excellent alternatives:

 But wait… how will a project management software help you manage documents?